raphaelceccato/leaf/README.md

 # leaf
-A very simple and minimalist game engine/library that uses SDL2, OpenGL and OpenAL
+A very simple and minimalist header-only game engine/library that uses SDL2, OpenGL and OpenAL and is based on C++17

 ## How to use
-To begin, create a Engine object and use the createWindow() function.
+To begin, include ```leaf.h```, create a Engine object and then use the createWindow() function.
 See the test project included for an example code.

-## Building
+## Dependencies
-This repo contains a Visual Studio solution file with both static and DLL targets.
-It also contains a simple test program that shows a image on the screen

-To build you must have the following dependencies installed:
+To use the library you must have the following dependencies installed:
 ```
 glm
 SDL2